Wallabies seek extra gear against new-look Scots

-SYDNEY A Wallabies side boasting a semblance of stability faces a Scotland team taking its first steps under a new coach in a test that promises plenty of running rugby on Saturday.
+SYDNEY (Reuters) - A Wallabies side boasting a semblance of stability faces a Scotland team taking its first steps under a new coach in a test that promises plenty of running rugby on Saturday.

 Australia coach Michael Cheika has made just one enforced change to the side that ran in five tries to beat Fiji in Melbourne last weekend for the match at Sydney Football Stadium.